-For FY21, for Post-secondary CTE Programs, in order to allow for official approval at all levels the renewal of a program must be submitted to CCCS no later than May 15 (while a new program must be submitted by April 1).
+Secondary and Post-secondary CTE Programs, in order to allow for official approval at all levels the renewal of a program must be submitted to CCCS no later than May 15 (while a new program must be submitted by April 1).
 This will provide adequate time for all programs to receive official approval before the end of the fiscal year (June 30).

-- 1. An existing program may be renewed as early as one year before the expiration date and as late as June 30 following the renewal date.
-For example, if the original program approval is set to expire on September 30, 2021; the program may be opened up for renewal as early as September 30, 2020 but must be approved by June 30, 2022 to ensure no lapse in funding eligibility. - 2.
+- An existing program may be renewed as early as one year before the expiration date and as late as June 30 following the renewal date.
+For example, if the original program approval is set to expire on September 30, 2023; the program may be opened up for renewal as early as September 30, 2022, but must be approved by June 30, 2023 to ensure no lapse in funding eligibility. - 2.
 Renewals are approved based on evaluation of performance against the below criteria.
 Explanations are required to be submitted if the program has not met the criteria.
 Program renewal criteria will be analyzed as a whole.
 Deficiencies in in criteria without adequate explanation in the workflow by the submitter will result in a conditional approval for one year or two years or three years, depending on the deficiency.
-Programs who receive conditional approval must produce a timeline with evidence that the program will address those deficiencies within the scope of that conditional approval.
+Programs receiving conditional approval must produce a timeline with evidence that the program will address those deficiencies within the scope of that conditional approval.
 In some circumstances, deficiencies in a single criterion may be egregious enough to warrant revocation status.
-Any indication that student safety and security is in question will result in revocation status. - 3.
-Secondary programs' demographic data will include the applicable school district comparison and postsecondary programs will include same institution demographic data comparisons.
+Any indication that student safety and security is in question will result in revocation status.

+- 3. Secondary programs' demographic data will include the applicable school district comparison and postsecondary programs will include same institution demographic data comparisons.
 In addition, for the secondary placement report, CCCS will continue to use all grades and total positive placement (TPP) will be employed related plus continuing education at either secondary or postsecondary level.
 For the postsecondary placement report, CCCS will use the Perkins positive placement which includes employed related or unrelated, continuing education at the postsecondary level, and military service. - 4.
 Depending on the program's performance, a program renewal request can result in one of four types of program approval status. - a.
 SBCCOE Board Officially Approved - b.
 SBCCOE Board Conditionally Approved (Three-year) - c.
 SBCCOE Board Conditionally Approved (Two-year) - d.
 SBCCOE Board Conditionally Approved (One-year) - 5.
-If program approval was not renewed by June 30 in the year in which it expires, the program will become inactive.

-6. Programs approved under the Colorado Department of Corrections and/or Division of Youth Services are required to submit enrollment and completion records for students participating in their programs.
+Programs approved under the Colorado Department of Corrections and/or Division of Youth Services are required to submit enrollment and completion records for students participating in their programs.
 However, they are encouraged but not required to submit placement data for these students.
 Program approvals will be evaluated at time of renewal on enrollment and completion data only.